Need for Speed: Motor City Online (2001)

 Originally conceived as part of the Need for Speed series under the title Need for Speed: Motor City, during development all single-player elements would be discarded in favor of an online-only model.
 The result, Motor City Online, was a racing MMO game released by EA on October 29, 2001.
 The point of the game was to buy classic cars, tune them, and race them against other players.
 The game went offline less than two years later to enable EA to focus on The Sims Online.
 Later, EA would develop a new online racing game, called Need for Speed: World.

 Need for Speed: Top Speed (2002)

 Need for Speed: Top Speed was an online-only promotional racing game released on October 1, 2002, as part of EA Pogo and America Online's online-only AOL Games' First Play programming initiative.
 Made to promote both MacGillivray Freeman's 2002 IMAX film Top Speed and the then-new Porsche Cayenne Turbo, the game uses three existing courses from Porsche Unleashed renamed to refer to Canadian locations due to the sponsorship of Travel Alberta Canada.

+Need for Speed: Underground Rivals (2005)

+Need for Speed: Underground Rivals was released for the PlayStation Portable (PSP) in 2005 in Japan in February, the United States in March, and Europe in September.
+In terms of design, the game was very similar to the Underground series, allowing players to select and drive cars acquired in the garage, as well as customize them (car parts, spoilers, etc.).
+The game featured a couple of new musical tracks, and some others from previous Need for Speed games.

+Need for Speed: Most Wanted 5-1-0 (2005)

+Need for Speed: Most Wanted 5-1-0 is a PlayStation Portable spin-off of Most Wanted, released on the same day as its console and PC counterpart.
+Similar to Most Wanted, Most Wanted 5-1-0 features a similar 15-number blacklist and Career mode, with the addition of Tuner Takedown, a "Be the Cop" mode not found in Most Wanted.
+Most Wanted 5-1-0 lacks many elements of its console and PC counterparts, such as cutscenes, a storyline, and a free-roam mode, and contains minor differences (including the inclusion of a blacklist racer's real name instead of their nickname).
+The game's title is based on the numbers 5-1-0, which is the police code for street racing.